Osaidii/USB-HUB/README.md

 8. If there are any things that pop up in the DRC zone, that means there is an error.
 You can search online, use AI to fix these, or use your brain to fix these.
 9. Now we need to export the files in Gerber Format so that we can order the PCB.
 10. For exporting, press File -> Export -> PCB Fabrication File (Gerber) -> Export Gerber -> No, continue exporting.
-11. Now you have your Gerber files which are the same as PCB-PCBA.zip but include your changes (you can use these files instead of PCB-PCBA.zip, i mean).
+11. Now you have your Gerber files which are the same as PCB.zip but include your changes (you can use these files instead of PCB.zip, i mean).

 Now we are going to do the Enclosure
 1. Warning, I used Blender to design this enclosure which is not the standard, it might not be even meant for this use.